Narendra Kumar Swain

 Narendra Kumar Swain (June 25, 1939 – September 7, 2020) was an Indian politician from Odisha state.
 He was elected unopposed to the Rajya Sabha the Upper house of Indian Parliament from Odisha as a Biju Janata Dal candidate.
-He died September 7, 2020 after undergoing treatment at a hospital in Cuttack.
+He died September 7, 2020, after undergoing treatment at a hospital in Cuttack.

 He joined the Communist Party of India in 1968 and quitted it in 1990.
 He joined Janata Dal in 1990 and was appointed General Secretary of Odisha Janata Dal in 1992.
 When Naveen Patnaik split Janata Dal in Odisha, he joined Biju Janata Dal in 2000 and was appointed as its General Secretary in 2001.
 He was Chairman of Odisha State Seeds Corporation from 2010 to 2013 and Odisha Tourism Development Corporation from 2013 to 2015.

+Swain died from COVID-19 in 2020.